StarCraft (video game): Reception

 StarCraft was released internationally on March 31, 1998, and became the best-selling PC game for that year, selling over 1.5 million copies worldwide.
 In the United States, it was the best-selling computer game of 1998, with 746,365 units sold.
 It was the country's 14th best-selling release of the period between 1993 and 1999, selling 916,000 copies.
 By April 1999, South Korean players had purchased almost 300,000 units of the game, increasing to 1 million units sold in Korea by November 1999.
 StarCrafts worldwide sales reached 4 million units by July 2001; South Korea accounted for 50% of these copies.
 By May 2007, StarCraft had sold over 9.5 million copies across the globe, with 4.5 million of these being sold in South Korea.
 Since the initial release of StarCraft, Blizzard Entertainment reported that its Battle.net online multiplayer service grew by 800 percent.

 Generally, StarCraft was received positively by critics, with many contemporary reviewers noting that while the game may not have deviated significantly from the status quo of most real-time strategy games, it was one of the best to have applied the formula.
 In addition, StarCrafts pioneering use of three distinct, unique, and balanced races over two equal sides was praised by critics, with GameSpot commenting that this helped the game to "avoid the problem that has plagued every other game in the genre".
 Many critics also praised the strength of the story accompanying the game, with some reviewers being impressed by how well the story was folded into the gameplay.
 The game's voice acting in particular was praised; GameSpot later hailed the voice work in the game as one of the ten best in the industry at the time.
 Equally, the multiplayer aspects of the game were positively received.
 StarCraft has received multiple awards, including being named as one of the best games of all time by GameSpot, IGN, and Game Informer.
 According to Blizzard Entertainment, StarCraft has won 37 awards and has received a star on the floor of the Metreon as part of the Walk of Game in San Francisco in early 2006.

+Other reviews have echoed much of this positive reception.
+The site The Gamers' Temple described the species as "very diverse but well-balanced, " stating that this allowed for "a challenging and fun gaming experience."
+Allgame stated that the inclusion of three "dynamic" species "raises the bar" for real-time strategy games, complimenting the game for forcing the player to "learn how [the aliens'] minds work and not think like a human".
+Commentators have also praised the aesthetic design of the three races; in particular, the powered armor worn by the Terran Marine was rated eleventh on in a Maxim feature on the top armor suits in video games, and ninth in a similar feature by Machinima.com.